olson-sean-k/plexus-web/src/user-guide/getting-started.md

 Plexus exposes two kinds of [Cargo features](https://doc.rust-lang.org/cargo/reference/manifest.html#the-features-section):
-_geometry_ and _IO_.
+_geometry features_ and _IO features_.

 Geometry features integrate with math crates and optionally implement [geometric traits](../geometry) for types in those crates.
 These features are prefixed with `geometry-`, such as `geometry-nalgebra`.

-!!! note
 It is highly recommended to enable the geometry feature if a supported crate is used for geometric types.

 IO features expose sub-modules in the `io` module for mesh formats and encodings that can be used to serialize and deserialize mesh data.
 These features are